 Only a few weeks later in December, two New York Police Department officers were shot and killed “execution style” as they sat inside a patrol car for “revenge.”
 Another man opened fire on police detectives in Ferguson on the day marking the one year anniversary of Brown’s shooting.

 In June 2016, Micah Johnson, a 25 year-old black supremacist with ties to the New Black Panther Party, gunned down 5 police officers outside Dallas Police headquarters.
-Gavin Long, the 29 year-old man who “targeted and assassinated” three police officers in Baton Rouge, Louisiana in only a month later in July, referred to himself as a member of a black separatist group known as the Washitaw Nation.
+Gavin Long, a 29 year-old man who “targeted and assassinated” three police officers in Baton Rouge, Louisiana only a month later in July, referred to himself as a member of a black separatist group known as the Washitaw Nation.

 The list goes on and on.